Moonchild5508/hack/docs/prd.md

 ### 3.3 Resource Marketplace

-#### 3.3.1 Digital Library
-- Built-in marketplace where therapists, educators, and creators can browse therapy resources
+#### 3.3.1 Digital Library\n- Built-in marketplace where therapists, educators, and creators can browse therapy resources
 - Search and filter functionality by resource type, age group, condition, language, and price
-- Resource categories: activities, AAC boards, visual schedules, worksheets, games, symbol sets
+- Resource categories: activities, AAC boards, visual schedules, worksheets, games, symbol sets, PDF documents

-\n#### 3.3.2 Resource Actions
+#### 3.3.2 Resource Actions
 - **Find**: Browse and search available resources with preview functionality
-- **Share**: Upload and share created resources with the community
+- **Share**: Upload and share created resources with the community (including PDFs)
 - **Customize**: Download resources and modify them in the authoring studio
 - **Buy**: Purchase premium resources from creators
-- **Download**: Free and paid download options
+- **Download**: Free and paid download options for all resource types including PDFs

 #### 3.3.3 Creator Features
 - Upload custom resources with descriptions and tags
+- Upload PDF resources to marketplace
 - Set pricing (free or paid)
 - Track downloads and earnings
 - Receive ratings and reviews from users

-\n#### 3.3.4 User Features
+#### 3.3.4 User Features
 - Save favorite resources to personal library
 - Rate and review downloaded resources
 - Purchase history and download management